parsonsmatt/rowdy/examples/README.md

 # examples

-There's an example yesod and servant app located in src
+There's an example yesod and servant app located in src.